Learn the MamaSpace Prenatal Yoga Method

-The MamaSpace Yoga method is designed to enhance mobility – especially in the structures that support and surround the uterus.
+The MamaSpace Prenatal Yoga Method is designed to enhance mobility – especially in the structures that support and surround the uterus.
 Babies need room to grow and move during gestation.
+This is called optimal fetal positioning.
 When babies have optimal mobility they are less likely to develop conditions like torticollis (and the resultant positional plagiocephaly), hip dysplasia and scoliosis.
 They are less likely to lodge in the maternal pelvis in a less than ideal birth position such as occiput posterior, military or asynclitic.
 This means that they are more inclined to be born normally – without surgery, forceps or vacuum extractors.
 Their labors have a better chance of beginning on time and progressing efficiently.

 The effects of seated occupations, driving, television and internet use conspire to adversely affect birth outcomes.
 More needs to be done to combat this – ideally every day.
 Since 2015, I have been developing a system of prenatal yoga with specific mobility goals that pregnant people can do either in classes or on their own.
 I’m eager to share it with other yoga teachers who can use these principles to further help their pregnant students.